Tidal Power

 This permits tidal energy production without any interruptions in transportation or shipping.

-Another reason why some prefer this option of generation is because it is very cheap to maintain, compared to other options out there.
+Another reason why some prefer this option of generation is that it is very cheap to maintain, compared to other options out there.

 The main downfall, however, is the upfront cost of building the structure in the beginning.

-Once it is built, though, it easy to operate and harness the energy.
+Once it is built, though, it is easy to operate and harness energy.

 Tidal power is yet another form of alternative energy